Job Futures Québec

 The Knowledge and Information Economy

 The growing importance of the knowledge- and information-based economy is generally associated with a significant decrease in employment in occupations that require little education and very strong employment growth in occupations that require a university degree or are related to natural and applied science.
 The latter occupations have in fact grown at a much faster pace than other occupations in recent years.
 However, the number of jobs in those occupations is still relatively small compared to the labour market as a whole.
-The number of jobs in occupations related to natural and applied science almost doubled from 1990 to 2010 (a 99% increase compared with an increase of 21% for other occupations) but still represented barely 7.9% of all jobs in 2010.
-And while the number of jobs in occupations requiring a university degree increased 70% from 1990 to 2010 compared with 17% for other occupations, it was still less than 20% of the total number of jobs in 2010.
+The number of jobs in occupations related to natural and applied science almost doubled from 1990 to 2011 (a 91% increase compared with an increase of 23% for other occupations) but still represented barely 7.5% of all jobs in 2011.
+And while the number of jobs in occupations requiring a university degree increased 69% from 1990 to 2011 compared with 19% for other occupations, it was still about 19% of the total number of jobs in 2011.
 Clearly, while the impact of this trend is perfectly real, it is also very gradual.

-Although employment in occupations that require little education (or unskilled occupations) stalled during the 1990s, it increased by over 9% between 2001 and 2010, at a rate only slightly lower than that of other professions (14%).
+Although employment in occupations that require little education (or unskilled occupations) stalled during the 1990s, it increased by over 15% between 2001 and 2011, at the same rate than that of other occupations.
 The stagnation of the 1990s and growth of the knowledge economy have led some labour-market observers to announce the gradual disappearance of employment in these occupations.
-However, since most of these jobs are in sales and service (approximately 82% in 2010), these occupations are almost invulnerable to competition from low-wage countries.
+However, since most of these jobs are in sales and service (approximately 81% in 2011), these occupations are almost invulnerable to competition from low-wage countries.
 Furthermore, the duties performed by most workers in these occupations are not likely to be affected by technological changes.
 Since 2001, it has generally been occupations that require intermediate skills (or semi-skilled occupations) that have been hardest hit, in manufacturing, by competition from low-wage countries and in forestry, by job losses.

 The knowledge- and information-based economy affects not only the number of jobs in each occupation, but also employers' requirements and the nature of duties in most occupations.
 Electronic telecommunications skills, research skills, the ability to process information, and oral and written communication skills are increasingly in demand.
 We expect these trends to continue in the next few years.